Wolap/Wolap/README.md

 ## :mag: CONTACTS

 ```
-Just search Wolap or vvolap you will find me
+You will find me with my pseudo wolap but if you want a real contact :

-Discord is the best place to find me, search wolap
+rippe-marianne@outlook.fr
 ```